-Chris Seaton enters his seventh year as an assistant coach for the Wolfpack's men's and women's track and field and cross country programs.
+Chris Seaton enters his eighth year as an assistant coach for the Wolfpack's men's and women's track and field and cross country programs.
 Seaton works with the middle distance and distance student-athletes in conjunction with head coach Rollie Geiger and women's head coach Laurie Henes.

-Since joining the staff in fall of 2003, Seaton has helped lead the men's Cross Country program to five ACC Cross Country titles, five NCAA Southeast Regional crowns, and eight births to the NCAA Cross Country Championships, of which the team has had two top-ten finishes and finished in the top-25 five other times.
+Since joining the staff in fall of 2003, Seaton has helped lead the men's Cross Country program to five ACC Cross Country titles, five NCAA Southeast Regional crowns, and 10 berths to the NCAA Cross Country Championships, of which the team has had two top-ten finishes and finished in the top-25 five other times.
 On the women's side the woman have won the 2006 ACC Cross Country title and earned seven trips to the NCAA Cross Country Championships, which includes one top-ten finish and five top-25 finishes.

-The success of the Wolfpack middle distance and distane student-athletes on track has been no less impressive.
+The success of the Wolfpack middle distance and distance student-athletes on track has been no less impressive.
 Since being promoted to an assistant coach for track and field, Seaton has assisted is mentoring numerous all-conference performers, regional qualifiers and several All-Americans.

 In addition to working with the team's current athletes, Seaton serves as the men's recruiting coordinator and has been integral in bringing in some of the nation's top prep runners, a number of whom were Footlocker National Finalists and Nike Cross National Qualifiers, along with numerous all-state and state champion runners.
 These athletes continue the Wolfpack cross country program's tradition of success in competition and in the classroom.